 # 1. Agile iterative approach in a nutshell

-But what is Agile project management, in a nutshell?
+But what is Agile project management, in short?
 The core of this iterative philosophy is continuous feedback that gives teams the possibility to spot problems lightning-fast and, if needed, change the direction accordingly.
-It’s simply about being more adaptable, alert, and quick but also team-oriented, and result-driven.
+Agile methodologies are simply about being more adaptable, alert, and quick but also team-oriented, and result-driven.
 The bottom line is that Agile teams are well-managed, well-motivated, and often produce great results.

 The latter emphasizes the importance of things like: